walkingriver/scout-law/chapters/ch05-friendly.md

 5. **Are your networking efforts solely transactional or aimed at building meaningful relationships?**
    - Evaluate your motives in networking settings.
 Are you looking to just get something in return, or do you genuinely want to know and help the other person?

-By answering these questions, you can identify areas for improvement and take actionable steps to become a more friendly and effective leader.